 - Debit card

-- Credit card (Target, Visa, MasterCard, American Express, Discover)
+- Credit card (Target, Visa, Mastercard, American Express, Discover)

-- Gift card (Target, Visa, MasterCard, American Express, Discover)
+- Gift card (Target, Visa, Mastercard, American Express, Discover)

-Can You Cash Checks?
+Does Target Cash Checks?

+Does Target cash payroll checks?
+Other types of checks?
 According to customer service, Target does not cash checks of any kind.
 So, while you can pay with check, don’t expect to be able to cash your check at Target.

 Other Places That Accept and/or Cash Checks